 Greek fire was mainly used to set enemy ships on fire from a safe distance.
-Its ability to stay lit in water for some time was its unique power.
-That prevented the enemy from dousing the flames during maritime battles.
+Its ability to remain lit in water for a certain amount of time was its unique power.
+This prevented the enemy from dousing the flames during maritime battles.

-It is said that the mysterious Byzantine weapon produced a loud roar and a lot of smoke, and it was so effective that the enemy was terrorized and often fled at the sight of it.
+It is said that the mysterious Byzantine weapon produced a loud roar and lots of smoke, and it was so effective that the enemy was terrorized and often fled at the sight of it.

-It seems that the invention of Kallinikos served its purpose: Greek fire was effective in repelling the enemy fleet, ending the First Arab Siege of Constantinople in 678 AD.
+It seems that the invention of Kallinikos served its purpose: Greek fire was effective in repelling the enemy fleet and ending the First Arab Siege of Constantinople in 678 AD.

 It was similarly successful during the Second Arab Siege of Constantinople (717-718 AD), again causing massive damage to the Arab navy.

-The new weapon of mass destruction was so powerful indeed that the Byzantines kept its composition a guarded secret.
+The new weapon of mass destruction was so powerful indeed that the Byzantines kept its composition a well-guarded secret.

-Only the Kallinikos family and the Byzantine emperors knew the secret formula, which was passed from generation to generation.
+The Kallinikos family and the Byzantine emperors were the only ones with knowledge of its secret formula, which was passed down from generation to generation.